Epitalon: The Peptide Unlocking Secrets of Cellular Aging

 Animal Research

-- Chromosomal Health: Epitalon treatment reduced the incidence of chromosomal aberrations in aging mice1.
+Chromosomal Health: Epitalon treatment reduced the incidence of chromosomal aberrations in aging mice1

-- Endocrine Function: Research in chickens showed that Epitalon promoted recovery of thymus and thyroid gland structures following certain interventions1.
+Endocrine Function: Research in chickens showed that Epitalon promoted recovery of thymus and thyroid gland structures following certain interventions1.

-Epitalon Potential Mechanisms of Action
+Epitalon Potential Mechanisms of Action: Telomere Elongation

 While the exact mechanisms of Epitalon are still being unraveled, several theories have emerged:

-- Mitochondrial Activity: Research on oocytes indicates that Epitalon might modulate mitochondrial activity and reactive oxygen species levels3.
+Mitochondrial Activity: Research on oocytes indicates that Epitalon might modulate mitochondrial activity and reactive oxygen species levels3

 Epitalon Future Research Directions